-In wanting to preserve the brand equity and intuitive nature of the word 'Tap', but also point towards the new product's differentiation from the ephemerality of services like Snapchat, I came up with the name TAPSTACK.
+In wanting to preserve the brand equity and intuitive nature of the word 'Tap', but also point towards the new product's push away from the ephemerality of services like Snapchat, I came up with the name TAPSTACK.
 Riffing off of this new name, we then had to redevelop the nomenclature within the product.

 When I started working with Taptalk, they called every photo sent a 'Taptalk' and very video sent a 'Video Taptalk.'
 So, once we renamed the product Tapstack, I advocated for three changes:

 When someone sent a photo to another person, we would refer to it, simply, as a 'Tap'.